Saints Row: The Third downloadable content: The Trouble with Clones

-When Saints leader Johnny Gat died, Saints fan and stereotypical nerd Jimmy Torbitson cloned him, beginning a three-mission series on capturing and quelling the superpowered clone, who acts like the "brute" enemy type in the main game.
+When Saints member Johnny Gat died, Saints fan and stereotypical nerd Jimmy Torbitson cloned him, beginning a three-mission series on capturing and quelling the superpowered clone, who acts like the "brute" enemy type in the main game.
 Torbitson narrates the missions like a superhero film.
 The first mission has the player fighting off enemy gangs and police, and the second involves a ploy to calm Gat with music while Torbitson dancing to distract Saints fans and the player tranquilizes the fans with a bee gun.
 In the final mission, the player drinks Torbitson's Saints Flow, granting superpowers such as speed, strength, and fireballs, and the player protects the clone Johnny Tag on a bridge from a military onslaught.
 Upon completion, the player unlocks two computer-controlled homies for support and a vehicle.
 The missions can be replayed.
 The pack was released March 20, 2012, halfway through THQ's promised 40 weeks of additional content.